Shriinivas/misc/README.md

 ### Usage

 To use the script, you need to provide it with the path to the image you want to import into Blender.
 You can also specify various flags to control the script's behavior.
+(Feel free to rename the script as per your convenience :)

 ```
-   blenderimagelauncher.py <image_path> <optional-flags>
+   blenderimagelauncher.py <image_or_video_path> <optional-flags>
 ```

 #### Optional Flags